crosscompute/crosscompute-views-barcode/README.md

 - barcode

-Please see https://github.com/crosscompute/crosscompute for more information about the CrossCompute Analytics Automation Framework.
+Please see https://github.com/crosscompute/crosscompute for more information about the CrossCompute Analytics Software Development Kit.

 ## Usage